China gets tougher for Western drugmakers

 It all adds up to a bumpy ride for Western companies, many of which already took a hit from a series of bribery probes that led to a fine of nearly $500 million for GlaxoSmithKline last year.

-GSK Chief Executive Andrew Witty said his company’s business in China had stabilised since that big reputational hit, although the market backdrop was not easy.
+GSK Chief Executive Andrew Witty said his company’s business in China had stabilized since that big reputational hit, although the market backdrop was not easy.